 a.
 Students are placed on financial aid suspension status after one semester.
-Students on suspension cannot receive financial aid.
-Students are removed from financial aid suspension and/or probation when complying with the GPA and Hours Passed rules.
+Students on suspension cannot receive Financial Aid.
+Students will be removed from Financial Aid suspension and/or probation when in compliance with the GPA and Hours Passed rules.
 Students cannot exceed the maximum hours allowed.